 Bloomberg ran for Mayor of New York as the Republican candidate in 2001 and 2005.
-In the 2001 election he chose not to use public campaign funds (campaign finance laws restrict amount of donations) and used $73 million of his own money instead.
+In the 2001 election, he chose not to use public campaign funds (campaign finance laws restrict the number of donations) and used $73 million of his own money instead.
 He won.
-In the 2005 election he was re-elected Mayor by margin of 20% used $78 million of own money on campaign.
-He received endorsements from prominent democrats such as Ed Koch, Hugh Carey, Peter Vallone, Peter Vallone Jr, Floyd Flake, and Marty Markowitz.
+In the 2005 election, he was re-elected Mayor by a margin of 20% used $78 million of own money on the campaign.
+He received endorsements from prominent Democrats such as Ed Koch, Hugh Carey, Peter Vallone, Peter Vallone Jr, Floyd Flake, and Marty Markowitz.

-In the 2009 election the 8 year term limit was changed by a city council vote, so that Bloomberg could run for a 3rd term in office.
-He ran as member of the Independent party.
-This 3rd term was controversial due to term limit change and due to the New York county district attorney’s investigation into possible campaign finance improprieties.
+In the 2009 election, the 8-year term limit was changed by a city council vote, so that Bloomberg could run for a 3rd term in office.
+He ran as a member of the Independent party.
+This 3rd term was controversial due to term limit change and due to the New York County district attorney’s investigation into possible campaign finance improprieties.
 Former New York State Senator Martin Connor contended that because the Bloomberg donations were made to an Independence Party housekeeping account rather than to an account meant for current campaigns, this was a violation of campaign finance laws.